jatinjaain/scanner-frontend/README.md

 # Slide scanner frontend

-for first time
+Frontend made using React

-you need to install node on your computer
+You need to have Node on your computer

+### For first time run below command

 `
 npm install
 `

-### then to start
+### Then to start

 `
 npm start